 Why do these pricing inconsistencies or under-round prices occur?

-They may have the relevant stats but they can’t possibly know every participant and every event.
+They may have the relevant stats but can’t possibly know every participant and every event.
 In short, mistakes can and do happen.
 Considering the difference in time zones, you get hundreds of opportunities for sports arbitrage trading every week.